Omryuo/Portfolio-website/README.md

 # Portfolio-website

-Here's a basic portfolio website made using HTML,CSS and JS.
+Here's a basic portfolio website made using just HTML and CSS.

 You can view this website here : https://omryuo.github.io/Portfolio-website/